yedra25/Geographical-Informations-Systems-Technician-Intern-SEO-Projects/README.md

 For the ROD (Regional Operations Division) SharePoint site, I improved functionality and visual representation, optimizing navigation, load times, and overall performance.
 I revamped the design elements to create a more modern, engaging interface and implemented adjustments to enhance accessibility and usability.

 In the Forms Modernization initiative, I helped make ministry forms accessible and compliant with the Accessibility for Ontarians with Disabilities Act (AODA) standards.
 I developed AODA-compliant prototypes, updated identifying data, and collaborated with the DDISB forms team to ensure adherence to accessibility standards, contributing to meeting the Ontario Digital Accessibility Standard by September 1, 2024.

+I actively participated in Career Speaking Events where I learnt about ArcGIS Online Products, GPS Transmitters and Wildlife Data Collection and Management.